 When predFlagL1 is equal to 1 and ViewIdx is not equal to the view order index of RefPicListL1[ refIdxL1 ], log2resPredDenom is set equal to log2resPredDenom + 1.

-The variable log2MaxResPredDenom is derived by

-log2MaxResPredDenom = ( ( predFlagL0 = = 1 ) && ( predFlagL1 == 1 ) ?
-1 : 0 ) (G-188)

-When log2resPredDenom is greater than log2MaxResPredDenom the whole decoding process of this sub-clause terminates.
+When log2resPredDenom is greater than 0 the whole decoding process of this sub-clause terminates.